 The Academic Success Center (ASC) provides many services for students.
 These include on-campus tutoring, online tutoring, computer lab and computer assistance, and the academic skill builder workshop.

-We are also seeking students who would like to become tutors.
-If you have an above average grade in a specific course and would like to help others learn, then you may qualify.
+We are also seeking students who want to become tutors.
+If you have an above average grade in a specific course and want to help others learn, then you may qualify.
 Our tutors are paid and set their own hours with individual students or study groups.

-Tutoring and writing coach assistance are available through distance tutoring for online students or students unable to travel to a campus.
+Tutoring and writing coach assistance are available through 00CCC Your Guide To CCC on Webcentral for online students or students unable to travel to a campus, as well as on campus students.
 These services are available every term – spring, summer and fall.
 Students and tutors will work together to determine the best way to conduct these tutoring services, whether it is through email and/or telephone correspondence or WebEx meetings.
-Please contact any Academic Success Center to inquire about distance tutoring.
+Please contact any Academic Success Center to inquire about online tutoring.